semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 The `execution_time_limit` property accepts one of two options:
 - `hours`: time limit expressed in hours.
 Maximum value is 24
-- `minutes`: time limit expressed in minutes.
-Maximum value is 1440
+- `minutes`: The time limit is expressed in minutes.
+The maximum value is 1440

 You can only either `hours` or `minutes`.
 Not both.